wc-duck/wc-duck.github.io-src/content/code/protothreads-with-a-twist.md

 ## Pro: No platform specific code

 This is IMHO a big win for a smaller team ( in this case me ).
 No need to support low-level asm-code to switch stacks and save registers.
-No thoughts about "what happens if we start porting to a new platform, can we do the same thing there?".
+No worries about "what happens if we start porting to a new platform, can we do the same thing there?".

 ## Pro: Not much code

-Also it is quite small ( at the time of writing 193 lines of code + 313 lines of comments ) and that is always a good thing for maintenance and "ease of use".
+Also it is quite small ( at the time of writing 280 lines of code + 345 lines of comments ) and that is always a good thing for maintenance and "ease of use".